The Key to Success at Art Fairs? Building relationships.

 Before you get noticed, you need to invest in the right tools to hone and pitch your story before the art fair even begins.
 Finding the right PR representative is a total necessity when it comes to building relationships with press, collectors, and other art professionals.
 You might be inclined to think that paying a firm or individual to sing their praises to the masses means you’re selling out – but the fact is, everything boils back down to the network, and it’s proven science that PR makes the world go round.

 Relationships start with enticing information, and PR is exactly how you get that info out into the world.
-Alexandra Fanning, who specializes in communications, publicity and events for galleries and artists notes, “apart from paid advertising and social media, a traditional PR campaign is crucial for spreading information about an art fair, it’s vision, the type of artwork visitors are expected to see, the caliber of galleries involved.
-Not only do you want to drive ticket sales, collector, gallery and press interest, you want to inform the world of who you are and why your fair is unique.”
+Alexandra Fanning, who specializes in communications, publicity and events for galleries and artists notes, “apart from paid advertising and social media, a traditional PR campaign is crucial for spreading information about an art fair, its vision, the type of artwork visitors are expected to see, the caliber of artists and galleries involved.
+Not only does the fair want to drive ticket sales, collector, gallery and press interest, want to inform the world of who you are and why your fair is unique.”
+It’s this approach to PR and information sharing that brings thousands of future collectors to each Superfine! fair (25% of visitors to Superfine! actually buy a work of art.)

 Whether you’re new on the scene or a jaded professional, there’s no escaping the fact that relationships are the meat and bones of the art world.
 Networking, clienteling, and maintaining an always friendly touch with your connections will get you far!
 Now go forth and build those lasting relationships.